Wednesday, August 31, 2011

 Sunday, August 28, 2011

 I wouldn't feel too badly for our plumber "friend."
 Look at what he's driving: a brightly-painted panel van with the passenger side door welded shut.
 Clearly, Zomby is doing the world a favor by removing this sicko from society.
-Anyway, here's your precious Katy Perry.
-Enjoy.
-You've earned it.

 Saturday, August 27, 2011

-The true origin of "Bow Chicka Wow Wow"
+The true origin of a popular catchphrase

-The phrase didn't start with this guy, if that's what you were thinking.
+It didn't start with this guy, that's for sure. |

 That little bit of onomatopoeia has slowly infiltrated the English language over the course of 20 years.
 Urban Dictionary defines it as (among other things) a "verbal means of referencing a sexual encounter" or "a poor imitation of pornographic like music."
 So the term BCWW can refer to sex itself or to the bass-heavy music heard in pornographic films, particularly those of the 1970s.
 The term has become so commonplace that there is even a song about it -- "Bow Chicka Wow Wow" by Mike Posner featuring Lil Wayne.